 Babbling bout excerpt of a S. bilineata pup (© Knörnschild).

 Males produce territorial songs mainly at dusk and dawn to repel male competitors and defend their territories (Behr & von Helversen 2004).
-Territorial songs indicate male quality; males that sing more often and with lower peak frequencies have a higher reproductive success than males that sing less often or with higher peak frequencies (Behr et al. 2006).
-Moreover, we have experimental evidence that low frequency territorial songs elicit a greater couter-singing response than high frequency territorial songs, indicating that the former are perceived as a greater threat by male competitors (Behr et al. 2009).
+Territorial songs indicate male quality; males that sing more often and with lower peak frequencies have higher reproductive success than males that sing less often or with higher peak frequencies (Behr et al. 2006).
+Moreover, we have experimental evidence that low-frequency territorial songs elicit a greater couter-singing response than high-frequency territorial songs, indicating that the former are perceived as a greater threat by male competitors (Behr et al. 2009).
 Male song production increases with increasing male-male competition (Eckenweber & Knörnschild 2013).
-Territorial songs encode an individual signature and, to a lesser extend, a group signature (Eckenweber & Knörnschild 2013).
+Territorial songs encode an individual signature and, to a lesser extent, a group signature (Eckenweber & Knörnschild 2013).
 During ontogeny, pups learn territorial songs from scratch by the imitation of adult tutors (Knörnschild et al. 2010).
 At dawn, territorial songs act as acoustic beacons which enable females to locate new colonies (Knörnschild et al. 2017).
 This is especially important when subadult females disperse from their natal colony.

 Territorial song of a male S. bilineata (© Knörnschild).

 Males produce long and complex courtship songs to woo females (Behr & von Helversen 2004).
 Courtship songs are produced year-round but are especially elaborate during the mating season (up to an hour long).
 The syntactical structure of courtship songs is part of the ongoing Ph.D. thesis of Maria Eckenweber.

 Courtship song excerpt of a male S. bilineata (© Knörnschild).